The UN Security Council

 What criticisms has the Security Council faced?

-Many critics, including member states from the developing world, charge that the Security Council’s structure does not reflect current geopolitical realities.
-Its membership was expanded from six elected members to ten in 1965, and, in 1971, the People’s Republic of China took the permanent seat previously occupied by the Republic of China (Taiwan).
+Many critics, including member states from the developing world, contend that the Security Council’s structure does not reflect current geopolitical realities.
+Its membership was expanded from six elected members to ten in 1965, and in 1971, the People’s Republic of China took the permanent seat previously occupied by the Republic of China (Taiwan).
 Since then, the body’s composition has remained unchanged.

 Regional powers such as Brazil, Germany, India, Japan, Nigeria, and South Africa have sought to enlarge the Security Council or secure permanent seats of their own.
 Others have called for France to cede its permanent seat to the European Union in the wake of Brexit, especially after France and Germany decided to share the presidency of the Security Council for two months in 2019.
 In 2021, Britain announced its support for Germany receiving a permanent seat.
 And in early 2023, China, France, and Germany called for two permanent seats for Africa on the Security Council.
-So far, calls for reform have not been heeded, with many countries instead seeking to diversify their diplomatic efforts through increased involvement with coalitions outside of the United Nations, such as the Group of Twenty (G20), a bloc of many of the world’s largest economies.
 The debate about expansion is often framed as a trade-off between legitimacy and efficacy.
 Saudi Arabia took the unprecedented step of declining a nonpermanent Security Council seat in 2013, announcing a day after it was elected to a 2014–15 term that it would not serve in the absence of institutional reform.

 But it is not just P5 members who have demonstrated reluctance to use force.
 Aspirants to permanent-member status, including Brazil, Germany, and India, have generally opposed interventions as violations of sovereignty.
-While R2P advocates criticize the Security Council and its members for a lack of political will, others question the United Nations’ conflict-management capacity, often citing 1990s peacekeeping crises in Rwanda, Somalia, and the former Yugoslavia.
-Recently, the United Nations has faced scrutiny over its ability to provide aid to Palestinians in the Gaza Strip, with critics saying that delays and watered-down support for a cease-fire have rendered the body’s response “woefully insufficient.”
-Calls to reform the Security Council grew stronger after China, Oman, and Turkey condemned the U.S. decision to block a cease-fire resolution, the only member to do so.
+While R2P advocates criticize the Security Council and its members for a lack of political will, other critics question the United Nations’ conflict-management capacity, often citing 1990s peacekeeping crises in Somalia, the former Yugoslavia, and Rwanda.

 In the shadow of its 1993 experience in Somalia, in which eighteen U.S. Army Rangers were killed in an attempt to capture a warlord, the United States was among the powers that prevented a robust UN response in Rwanda.
 Despite alarming reports received by the Security Council in 1994, it declined to respond as an estimated eight hundred thousand people were killed in a genocide committed against ethnic Tutsis.

-Peacekeeping mandates continue to be scrutinized for their scope, cost, and cases in which peacekeepers themselves have committed abuses.
+Peacekeeping mandates continue to be scrutinized for their scope, cost, and cases of peacekeeper misconduct.
 A 2000 self-evaluation, commissioned by Annan and led by veteran envoy Lakhdar Brahimi, said the United Nations had “repeatedly failed,” and would continue to do so absent “significant institutional change and increased financial support.”
-Peacekeepers deployed in Haiti, for example, have faced intense criticism for widespread sexual exploitation, as well as for sparking a cholera outbreak that has killed some ten thousand people since 2010.
+Peacekeepers deployed to Haiti in the wake of the devastating 2010 earthquake, for example, faced intense criticism for sparking a cholera outbreak that killed approximately ten thousand people between 2010 and 2019.

-However, many experts say the United Nations’ overall track record is relatively strong: recent studies have found that, in general, UN peacekeeping prevents the resumption of violence in postconflict scenarios.
+However, many experts say the United Nations’ overall peacekeeping track record is relatively strong: Recent studies have found that, in general, UN peacekeeping prevents the resumption of violence in post-conflict scenarios.

 What are the prospects for reform?